Own Your Feelings: 9 Ways To Hold Emotional Accountability

 So instead of owning your emotions, you deflect and make others take the guilt and blame for how you feel.
 This can be a subtle sign of gaslighting and can even cause guilt trips and unrelated arguments.

-When you project your emotions and feelings onto others, you can not only harm others but yourself too.
-This emotional projection you engage in can lead to unhealthy relationships, insecure attachments, resentment, and bullying in relationships.
+When you shift your emotions and feelings onto others, you can not only harm others but yourself too.
+This emotional projection you engage in can cause unhealthy relationships, insecure attachments, resentment, and bullying in relationships.

 When I say, “own your feelings”, I mean, taking charge of your emotions and instead of placing others with the guilt of your feelings, you embrace them as a part of you.

-It’s OK to not want to feel bad about yourself and I believe that it’s one of the reasons why emotional projection can be considered a defense mechanism.
-You might not even realize you’re doing it, but you might be subconsciously looking for a target to blame.
+It’s OK to want to avoid feeling bad about yourself, and I get that this desire is one of the reasons why emotional projection can be seen as a defense mechanism.
+You might not even be aware that you’re doing so, but subconsciously seeking someone to blame for it all is a strong possibility.

 Did you know that we most likely develop this defense mechanism in our teens?
 Let’s take a look at some ways you can hold emotional accountability and own your feelings.